 Address3508 N 7th St #100, Phoenix, AZ 85014-5272, USA

-A GLBT-popular cafe that shifts steadily from coffee joint and breakfast spot to light-dinner and wine-beer bar as the day progresses, Urban Beans (3508 N. 7th St., 602-595-2244) is bright and attractive, with comfy seating inside and on a shaded patio.
-The "farm egg" sandwiches are a great way to start the day off, and the high-quality coffee is strong and available in the usual formats, from espressos to cold-filtered iced toddys.
+A GLBT-popular cafe that shifts steadily from coffee joint and breakfast spot to light-dinner and wine-beer bar as the day progresses, Urban Beans is bright and attractive, with comfy seating inside and on a shaded patio.
+The "farm egg" sandwiches are a great way to start the day off, and the high-quality coffee is strong and available in the usual formats, from espressos to cold-filtered iced coffee.
 Healthy salads and creative sandwiches are available, too.

 Address6850 E Main St, Scottsdale, AZ 85251, USA

-The Mid-Century Modern, retro-chic Hotel Valley Ho is a great place to stay near Old Town Scottsdale, but regardless of whether you spend a night here, the relaxing indoor-outdoor ZuZu Lounge (6850 E. Main St., 480-248-2000) is well worth trying for dinner, weekend brunch, or cocktails.
-This stylish but fair-priced restaurant serves great renditions of American classics: giant-shrimp cocktail, iceberg wedge salad with bacon and Maytag blue, burgers topped with Tillamook Cheddar, and twice-cooked fries with spicy sriracha aioli.
+The mid-century modern, retro-chic Hotel Valley Ho is a great place to stay near Old Town Scottsdale, but regardless of whether you spend a night here, the relaxing indoor-outdoor ZuZu Lounge is well worth trying for dinner, weekend brunch, or cocktails.
+This stylish but fair-priced restaurant serves great renditions of American classics: giant-shrimp cocktail, iceberg wedge salad with bacon and Maytag blue cheese, burgers topped with Tillamook cheddar, and twice-cooked fries with spicy sriracha aioli.